Mespilus germanica: Shakespeare

 An open-arse and thou a pop'rin pear!

-In the 16th and 17th centuries, medlars were bawdily called "open-arses" because of the shape of the fruits, inspiring boisterous or humorously indecent puns in many Elizabethan and Jacobean plays.
+In the 16th and 17th centuries, medlars were bawdily called "open-arses" because of the shape of the fruits — a name that first appears in Old English as openærs — inspiring boisterous or humorously indecent puns in many Elizabethan and Jacobean plays.
 The name survived in common use well into the 20th century.
-In the southwest of England it historically had a number of vulgar nicknames, such as open-arse and monkey's bottom, due to the appearance of its large calyx (sepals).
+In the southwest of England it was historically called monkey's bottom, due to the appearance of its large calyx (sepals).

-Other 16th- and 17th-century authors
+Other sixteenth- and seventeenth-century authors

 In Miguel de Cervantes' Don Quixote the eponymous hero and Sancho Panza "stretch themselves out in the middle of a field and stuff themselves with acorns or medlars."

 In François Rabelais' Gargantua and Pantagruel, medlars play a role in the origin of giants, including the eponymous characters.
 After Cain killed Abel, the blood of the just saturated the Earth, causing enormous medlars to grow.
 Humans who ate these medlars grew to great proportions.
 Those whose bodies grew longer became giants, and were the ancestors of Gargantua and Pantagruel.

 Thomas Dekker also draws a comparison in his play The Honest Whore: "I scarce know her, for the beauty of her cheek hath, like the moon, suffered strange eclipses since I beheld it: women are like medlars, no sooner ripe but rotten."

 Another reference can be found in Thomas Middleton's A Trick to Catch the Old One in the character of Widow Medler, impersonated by a courtesan, hence the following pun: "Who?
 Widow Medler?
 She lies open to much rumour."

 In the Memoirs of Glückel of Hameln, Glückel recalls having had a craving for medlars when she was pregnant with her son Joseph, but ignoring the desire.
 When the baby was born, he was sickly and too weak to be breastfed.
 Remembering a superstition about the dangers of pregnant women not fulfilling their cravings, Glückel asked for someone to fetch her some medlars for the baby.
 As soon as the fruit touched the baby's lips, he ate all the pulp given to him, and was then able to be breastfed.